 What is intermittent fasting?

-The concept of fasting has been around throughout human history, as hunter-gatherers had to spend long periods of time without nourishment, when food was not always readily available.
+The concept of fasting has been around throughout human history, as hunter-gatherers had to spend long periods of time without nourishment when food was not readily available.

-Intermittent fasting replicates that, as it focuses on voluntarily refraining from meals for a set period of time, and eating during a set timeframe.
-This allows your body to conserve energy, as less time is allocated for digestion, giving priority to other important processes, such as cell renewal.
+Intermittent fasting replicates these “lean” periods as it focuses on voluntarily refraining from meals for a set period of time and eating during a set timeframe.
+This allows the body to conserve energy; less time is allocated for digestion and priority is given to other important processes, such as cell renewal.

-Alternatively, OMAD is a different method that many intermittent fasting newcomers may find more difficult.
-OMAD refers to the “one-meal-a-day” method.
-It consists of fasting for 23 hours, and eating a filling meal within a one-hour timeframe.
-It is said that you can eat any meal during this timeframe, however it is recommended to eat a nutrient-dense meal.
+Alternatively, OMAD is a method that many intermittent fasting newcomers may find more difficult.
+OMAD refers to the “one-meal-a-day” approach.
+It consists of fasting for 23 hours and eating a filling meal within a one-hour timeframe.
+It is said that you can eat any meal during this timeframe, however it is recommended to eat a nutrient-dense one.

 Although intermittent fasting approves of the consumption of certain drinks such as water, bone broth, and unsweetened tea and coffee, dry fasting opposes that idea.
 Dry fasting restricts foods and beverages.
 Dry fasting can be done with any intermittent fasting method, such as the 16/8 method.
 It is known to be practiced by different faiths - for example during Ramadan, a holy month for Muslims, which prescribes dry fasting from sunrise to sunset.